Sourdough Bread Supply

 We don’t want to create an enormous footprint on the planet, but an enormous legacy will be fine with us.

 We want to see if ‘localism’ can work in the real world.
 ‘Globalism’ is a part of everything we consume, and we are learning that it doesn’t serve all of the members of the ‘global community’ (‘supply chain’) well.
-Localism in theory can be adapted to any environment, anywhere.
+Localism, in theory, can be adapted to any environment, anywhere.
 We want to decentralize things a bit, so that people can once again take control over their lives.
+The idea is to have a kind of ‘multi village’ bakery, where locals can get a connection to their bread and their bakery and each other through a kind of ‘Saturday ritual’ involving a trip to the local cafe or food coop to pick up a loaf of bread made to order by someone they know.

 It’s a big ask, but really, it’s a small thing.
 If this bunch of ideas sits well with you, then subscribe!